OneLiteCore/MonkeyMaster/README.md

 # MonkeyMaster
 An Intellij Idea plugin help android developer to deal with monkey test command.
 Pre-release now available for you, though it may be not that stable, but it works, ^_^~.

+In the very beginning, MonkeyMaster may only support **WIN** os.
+I'm sure Linux support will be available in few days.

 # 1. Setup
 You will find MonkeyMaster in JetBrains repositories **when stable version is done**, before that, you have to install it manually: